AaltoSciComp/scicomp-docs/rse/procedures/job-descriptions.rst

 Beyond
 ------

-Further career development is not a part of the Aalto RSE program (yet?), but beyond this step the RSE could become similar principal investigator who develops projects and applies for funding as a co-PI on significant national and international grants.
+Further career development is not a part of the Aalto RSE program (yet?), and to be honest it's hard to see an internal advancement at Aalto.
+But at the same time, this isn't a dead-end internal job.
+Especially the lower levels take the place of, for example, postdoctoral positions which are designed for post-degree training.
+After this job, one will be very qualified for other research scientist/research engineer/data scientist type positions.

+Beyond this, we are researchers at heart, so one could begin working with PIs to design and develop research projects directly, apply for grants to fund them, and mentor junior researchers working on these projects.
 This would be a horizontal move outside of our team.